Bobble Stitch Crochet Tutorial

 Adapting the Bobble Stitch

-If you are creating a larger bobble (like a 5-DC or 7 DC bobble), the process is the same, but you will repeat the partial double crochet step (illustrated in Step 2) more times.
-The key is to track the number of loops remaining on your hook before the final closure (illustrated in Step 4).
+If you are creating a larger bobble (like a 5-DC or 7 DC bobble), the process is the same.
+You will simply repeat the partial double crochet step more times before finishing the stitch.

-BOBBLE SIZEPARTIAL DCs TO MAKELOOPS REMAINING BEFORE CLOSING
+| BOBBLE SIZE | PARTIAL DCs TO MAKE | LOOPS REMAINING BEFORE CLOSING |

 The formula is always: (number of partial DCs) + 1 starting loop = total loops to pull through.